fredlsousa/EmulationAPI/README.md

 A basic API to simulte Models that are based on Systems and Flows.

-This example implements basic software engineering design patterns like Singleton and Mathod Factory.
+This example implements basic software engineering design patterns like "Singleton" and "Method Factory".
 Academic work in "Software Engineering I" course.